polyfy/polylith/readme.md

  :vcs "git"}
 ```

-If we are only interested in a specific element in this structure, we can dig deeper into it, e.g.:
+If we are only interested in a specific element in this structure, we can dig deeper into it like this:
 ```
 poly get:settings:profile--settings:default
 ```